lklkevin/pear/README.md

 The test suite uses example PDFs in the `tests/example_pdfs/` directory to simulate real-world usage scenarios and verify system components work correctly both individually and together.

 #### Database Tests
-- Database tests are located in `app/backend/tests/database/`
+Database tests are located in `app/backend/tests/database/`.
+Database tests cover the correctness of all database functions, and ensure data constraints are met when performing operations.
+No performance tests are provided.

-- Both SQLite and PostgreSQL implementations are tested (`test_sqlitedb.py` and `test_postgresdb.py`)
+Tests are performed using the database interface without directly interacting with the underlying implementation to ensure that the interface functions correctly and to reduce repetition of tests per implementation.
+The concrete tests themselves are written in an abstract test suite `base_test_dao.py` using the database interface `DataAccessObject`.
+Abstract helper functions that interact with the database implementation without the interface are also provided.
-- Database tests require the TEST_DATABASE_URL environment variable to be set for PostgreSQL tests
+These tests are then implemented by the database to be tested in their respective test suite (`test_sqlitedb.py` and `test_postgresdb.py`), which provide the actual tests to be run during testing.

-- To run database tests specifically:
+For PostgreSQL tests, the TEST_DATABASE_URL environment variable must be set.
+To run database tests specifically:
   ```sh
   cd app
   pytest backend/tests/database/